 Based on the Busan agreement, Burkina Faso adopted a national action plan for development cooperation effectiveness (PANED) in 2014.
 One purpose of the plan is to strengthen the role of the private sector and civil society in the country’s development and build good governance, particularly by implementing anti-corruption measures and strengthening the decentralization process.

 Burkina Faso is a model for best practices in public financial management in Africa, which is why 9 out of 10 of Burkina Faso's main donors provide it with general budgetary support.
-Canada is a member of the donor coordination group and plays a leadership role among donors in education and microfinance.
+Canada is a member of the donor coordination group in education and microfinance.

 Children and youth